cityofaustin/accd-ops.palmereventscenter.com/collections/_security/service_contractor.md

 - e.
 While working on-site all decorator and/or service contractor staff and labor may only smoke at designated ACCD smoking areas.
 - f.
 ACCD Break rooms are for PEC employees only.

 The GSC is required to place at least one (1) person at the entrance gate to the service yard to issue dock passes during move-in and move-out.
-This person must work in conjunction with the ACC Security Event Staff.
+This person must work in conjunction with the PEC Security Event Staff.